On effective descent $\mathcal V$-functors and familial descent morphisms: Introduction

-Section~\ref{sect:helpings} is devoted to establishing some technical results on preservation of pseudopullbacks (Theorem~\ref{thm:enrichment.preserves.pspb}), full faithfulness (Lemma~\ref{lem:enrichment.preserves.ff}) by the 2-functor \( (-)\dash \Cat \colon \MndCat \to \CAT \), and preservation of descent morphisms by suitable functors (Lemma~\ref{lem:ff.left.right.adjs}), which complete our toolkit.
+Section~\ref{sect:helpings} is devoted to establishing some technical results on preservation of pseudopullbacks (Theorem~\ref{thm:enrichment.preserves.pspb}), full faithfulness (Lemma~\ref{lem:enrichment.preserves.ff}) by the 2-functor \( (-)\dash \Cat \colon \MndCat \to \CAT \), and in the preservation of descent morphisms by suitable functors (Lemma~\ref{lem:ff.left.right.adjs}), which complete our toolkit.

-As alluded to above, we establish our main result in Section~\ref{sect:main}; this is Theorem~\ref{thm:main.result}.
-We restate it here; if \( \cat V \) is a cartesian monoidal category with finite limits, a \( \cat V \)-functor \( F \) such that \begin{itemize}[label=--] \item \(F\) is an effective descent morphisms on hom-objects,
+As mentioned earlier, we establish our main result in Section~\ref{sect:main}, in Theorem \ref{thm:main.result}.
+We restate the main ideas here: if \( \cat V \) is a cartesian monoidal category, the following composite of functors